 For outgoing mail…

 For outgoing mail, I’ve found that another post office near me is far more reliable, and the staff is professional and courteous.
 By using them for deliveries, I’ve had no trouble getting things shipped.
 But I’m stuck with the post office for my zip code when it comes to receiving mail or mail forwarding.
 And that post office is one of the crappiest I’ve ever encountered.
-I shudder to think what’ll happen when I move out of this zip code someday.
-I think I’ll just skip the forwarding and just be sure to notify people of my new address one by one.
+So, again with the need for mail scanning and forwarding.

 US Postal Inspector

-I’ve also had occasion to start an investigation of post office fraud when items just plain went missing, never to be seen again.
-I haven’t found this option very helpful – it feels to me more like a smokescreen to make you think they’re trying to do right by you, when really they’re doing nothing.
+I did start an investigation of post office fraud when those Ebay items just plain went missing.
+It wasn’t helpful – it felt to me more like a smokescreen to make you think they’re trying to do right by you, when really they’re doing nothing.
 But you can call 1-877-876-2455 and choose option 3 for mail theft.
 (Do not choose option 1 – they’ll tell you to call 1-800-ask-usps, which is perfectly useless.)
 I used the phone option, and they were very professional and courteous, but they never called me back as they promised, and I don’t think they really did anything.

 What are your bad experiences with the post office?